ParallelMaths/parallel/pages/9-16-puzzle-compendium.md

 ## 3. Roman matchsticks

 ::: problem id=3_1 marks=3
-__3.1.__  The matches are arranged to form Roman numerals, but obviously six subtract four is not nine.
+__3.1.__  The matches are arranged to form Roman numerals, but obviously six minus four is not nine.
 Which matchstick (labelled 1 to 12) would you need to move in order to make the equation correct?

 ![](/resources/9-16-puzzle-compendium/3-matchsticks.png)